A Denjoy counterexample for circle maps with an half-critical point: Abstract

 \section{Abstract}

-Modifying Hall's idea in \cite{hall} we construct an example of homeomorphism of the circle which is a Denjoy counterexample (\emph{i.e.} it is not conjugated to a rotation) and which is a $\Cinf$-diffeomorphism everywhere except in a flat half-critical point.
+Modifying Hall's idea in \cite{hall} we construct an example of homeomorphism of the circle which is a Denjoy counterexample (\emph{i.e.} it is not conjugate to a rotation) and is a $\Cinf$-diffeomorphism everywhere except in a flat half-critical point.